tomvothecoder/python-template-repo/README.rst

 You just need to do a few things to get up and running:

 1. Update ``README.rst``, ``AUTHORS.rst``, ``HISTORY.rst``, and ``/docs/index.rst`` as needed
 2. Decide how to deploy the documentation.
+This step is left up to you based on your needs.
    Follow the instructions in the provided links.

    - Option 1: `Read the Docs`_
    - Option 2: `GitHub Pages`_ (via GitHub Actions)